 Prepare the inti filling (can be prepared few days before and keep in the fridge):

-- If you use gula Jawa/gula Melaka, place the sugar in the saucepan and melt over low heat and then strain.
+- If you use gula Jawa/gula Melaka, place the sugar and water in the saucepan and melt over low heat and then strain.
 Sometimes there are some impurities in the gula Jawa.
 You don't have to do this if you use coconut sugar

 - Mix all the ingredients for the filling.
 Place this over a medium-size skillet and stir-fry for over medium heat for about 2 minutes or so.
 The sugar will start to dissolve (if you use coconut sugar) and the mixture will be "wetter".
 Stir fry again until the mixture is dry.
 Sprinkle in 1 Tbsp of all-purpose flour and stir to mix.
 The filling will be more "sticky" and easier to roll into balls for wrapping later on.
 Remove from heat and let it cool down completely before wrapping

 - Place pandan juice and the bread flour in a small saucepan.
 Whisk until there is no more lumps.
 Cook this mixture over medium heat until it is thickened, about 5 minutes or less.
 Remove from the heat and cover with a plastic wrap, touching the tangzhong so the skin won't form.
 I highly suggest using this the next day instead of using it on the same day.
 Store this in the fridge

 Make the dough: